QGS3 Google Slides: Create

 - collaborate with my peers on a Google Slide presentation

-Slide Background: The slide is initially plain white, but can be changed to a solid color, gradient color fill, a texture or pattern, or a photo or image.
+Slide Background: This is initially plain white, but can be changed to a solid color, gradient color fill, a texture or pattern, or a photo or image.
 Note that a "Theme" you apply may override individual slide backgrounds.

-Slide Layout: a layout is the way your text and images are arranged on a slide.
+Slide Layout: This is the way your text and images are arranged on a slide.
 Applying a "Theme" may control the layout of the slides.

-Slide Master: The slide master stores information about the theme and slide layouts in your presentation, the background, color, fonts, effects, size and position, headers and footers.
+Slide Master: This stores information about the theme and slide layouts in your presentation, the background, color, fonts, effects, size and position, headers and footers.
 Changing the master slide can make a change to individual slides or all of the slides in the presentation.

 Play the Vocabulary Game to practice the Key Vocabulary.